-Frequent hand washing and wearing of face masks (when ill) are essential measures to adopt during an infectious outbreak.
-Assoc Prof Piotr Chlebicki, Senior Consultant, Department of Infectious Diseases at Singapore General Hospital (SGH), tells more.
+Frequent, proper hand washing and masking up are still the most effective protection against COVID-19.
+Assoc Prof Piotr Chlebicki, Senior Consultant from the Department of Infectious Diseases at Singapore General Hospital (SGH), shares.

 “The simple act of